igodspy/HVAC/README.md

         name: Self cleaning
     show_header_toggle: false
 ```

-See `card-mod_and_mushroom_ac_card.example.yaml` for an example with card-mod and mushroom mods installed for wall installation indicators and better select entities.

 ### Configuration saving possible issues
 Integration saves wanted configuration in JSON file located under `/config/custom_components/mitsubishi/json/` so no need to use input_select or input_number entities.